inhandnet/InGateway-sdk-EN/MobiusPi-Python-QuickStart-EN.md

 - Step 2: Debug the script in the TERMINAL window.
   - Method 1: Use ptvsd to debug the script

-    After the code is synchronized, in the TERMINAL window, enter the following command to execute the script on IG501 immediately.
+    After the code is synchronized, in the TERMINAL window, enter the following command to execute the script on MobiusPi immediately (take IG501 as an example).
 After the script is executed, you can view the execution result in the TERMINAL window: the log "hello world!" is printed.<font color=#FF0000> Note: MobiusPi's Python development environment does not provide ptvsd dependent libraries by default, you can refer to [2.8.2 Install the third-party dependency library to SDK](#install-the-third-party-dependency-library-to-sdk) to install it yourself</font>

     ```
     python -m ptvsd --host 192.168.1.1 --port 3000 HelloWorld/src/main.py